Police raised concerns about gunman 8 years before shooting

 Police interpreted what they found as preparations for an attack and were so troubled that they recorded floor plans of the property and shared the information with the city’s SWAT team, according to incident reports.

 Officers believed Ator was volatile and might hurt somebody someday.
-Amarillo police on Sunday did not immediately respond to an open records request from The Associated Press about the February 2011 case.
+Amarillo police spokesman Cpl.
+Jeb Hilton says that a documents request Sunday from The Associated Press about the February 2011 case has been forwarded to the agency’s Open Records Department.

 The police incident reports raise new questions about whether more could have been done to prevent Ator’s shooting spree in the cities of Midland and Odessa, Texas.
 It’s unclear how Ator, who once failed a background check for an attempted firearm purchase, acquired the AR-15-style rifle he used in the attack.
 Officers killed Ator outside a busy Odessa movie theater after the shooting rampage that lasted more than an hour.